 Custody relocation may occur when one parent seeks to move out of the residence where he or she previously resided with a minor child.
 In Pennsylvania, if your relocation significantly impairs the ability of the non-relocating party to exercise custodial rights, you are required to give notice to the non-relocating party.
-If you are considering a custody relocation or are concerned that the other parent is seeking to move, contact our central Pennsylvania custody relocation lawyers for help, today.
+If you are considering a custody relocation or are concerned that the other parent is seeking to move, contact our Harrisburg custody relocation lawyers for help, today.

 Factors Affecting Custody Relocation